Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection

 \subsection{Forcing terms on $\ddot\theta_i$ in $\theta_1-\theta_2$ and $\theta_i-\theta_p$}

 In Sec.~\ref{sec:preferredstates}, the observed counter- and co-rotating states suggest forcing terms on $\ddot\theta_i$ that are stable in $\theta_1-\theta_2$ and $\theta_i-\theta_{i,p}$, respectively.
-In this section, we obtain predictions for these forcing terms from Eq.~\ref{eqn:thetaforcing} for counter- and co-rotating states, and test their functional forms, starting with the simpler special case of $\Delta T_m=0$.
+In this section, we test the predictions for these forcing terms from Eq.~\ref{eqn:thetaforcing} for counter- and co-rotating states, starting with the simpler special case of $\Delta T_m=0$.